MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 symbol kind in the `L1`-tool, although it prevents any actual dependency to the imported tools.

-The method can also be called from a CLI for dynamically configuring the deserialization, e.g. and can be fedd to the `L1`-tool via parameter, e.g. like
+The method can also be called from a CLI for dynamically configuring the deserialization, e.g. the information be fed to the `L1`-tool via parameters, e.g. like
 ```
   java L2Tool --typeSymbol=de.monticore.cdbasis._symboltable.CDTypeSymbol
               --functionSymbol=de.monticore.cdbasis._symboltable.CDMethodSymbol